Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: METHOD

 \section{METHOD}

-Our approach leverages SmolVLA \cite{shukor2025smolvla} as the reference Vision-Language-Action architecture, which integrates a pretrained SmolVLM-2 \cite{marafioti2025smolvlm} backbone with an action expert optimized via flow-matching \cite{lipman2023flow}.
-To enable the agent to be aware of task complexity and act accordingly, we propose a pipeline that transforms the embeddings extracted from the VLM into a routing mechanism for adaptive inference.
-In Section \ref{sec:feature_extraction}, we define the extraction and preprocessing of multimodal features from the VLM backbone.
-We then describe in Section \ref{sec:distribution_fitting} our strategy to model the In-Distribution (ID) manifold using both parametric and non-parametric methods to quantify feature novelty.
-Section \ref{sec:scores} illustrates how these scores are unified into a single vector and mapped to the discrete set of strategies (i.e., Act, Think, Abstain).
-Finally, Section \ref{sec:training} outlines the training procedure for our pipeline.
+Our approach leverages SmolVLA \cite{shukor2025smolvla} as the reference architecture, a VLA that integrates a pretrained SmolVLM-2 \cite{marafioti2025smolvlm} backbone with an action expert optimized via flow-matching \cite{lipman2023flow}.
+To enable the agent to be aware of task complexity and act accordingly, we propose a pipeline, illustrated in Figure~\ref{fig:framework}, that transforms the embeddings extracted from the VLM into a routing mechanism for adaptive inference: multimodal features are extracted from the backbone, scored against the In-Distribution (ID) manifold using parametric and non-parametric estimators, and finally mapped to our discrete set of strategies (i.e., Act, Think, Abstain).